12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 1. Meritus Mandarin

-To suit various palates, over a dozen mooncake flavors have been launched at meritus mandarin’s Pine Court restaurant.
+To suit various palates, over a dozen mooncake flavours have been launched at Pine Court restaurant, Meritus Mandarin.

-Of these, the oh-so-pretty osmanthus snowskin mooncake stands out effortlessly, thanks to its unusual dual-colored osmanthus-scented skin.
+Of these, the oh-so-pretty osmanthus snowskin mooncake stands out effortlessly, thanks to its unusual dual-coloured osmanthus-scented skin.
 Osmanthus is known as “gui hua” in Chinese.

 Mooncakes from Meritus Mandarin Singapore